 Webster's Falls staircase closed to public

-Due to safety concerns, the stairs at Webster's Falls will close as of Saturday May 26, 2012.
-Public safety is the primary reason for this action by the HCA.
+Due to safety concerns, the stairs at Webster's Falls was closed to the public as of Saturday May 26, 2012.
+Public safety was the primary reason for this action by the HCA.

 Spencer Gorge/Webster's Falls Conservation Area, which includes Webster's Falls, Tews Falls and the Dundas Peak, has seen an exponential increase in visitor attendance over the last few years.